Maxine Fensom: Early life and education

 Fensom was born on 30 August 1958 in Brisbane, Australia.
 Moving to Melbourne at the age of two, Fensom was educated at Camberwell High School and Brinsley Road Free School in Camberwell and had a modest upbringing, the only child of a single mother.
 She trained as a psychiatric nurse at Swinburne Technical College, but eventually her passion for dancing and acting led her to setting up a promotional dance troupe, which performed around Melbourne successfully for a number of years.
 Fensom also acted on television, appearing in various episodes as "Bouncy Miss" in the acclaimed Australian Broadcasting Corporation miniseries The Damnation of Harvey McHugh.
 She has also had a biography written about her life as the most recognisable female face in the adult industry.

 Career

 Fensom currently operates a gentlemen's club in the suburb of Brunswick in Melbourne.
 Other businesses she operates include event agencies, a topless bar, an adult merchandise online store, a concierge service and adult party services.

 Her career in the adult industry began as after her three-year stint on the daily horoscope segment of Channel Nine's In Melbourne Today show ended.
 Hosting bucks parties and private functions, Fensom's business grew exponentially, taking on corporate customers and establishing a business headquarters with the support of high-profile porn publisher Larry Flynt and Harry Mohney.
 Fensom has also been featured in Australian Playboy as a playmate of the month, in their "Girls from Melbourne" edition.

-As a prominent female face in the male-dominated adult industry, Fensom has had her fair share of challenges, including social media bullying.
-Fensom is a strong supporter of female empowerment and helping women exit the adult industry, more regulations around employment in the adult industry and increased sentences for perpetrators of violent crime against women; running as an independent candidate in Victorian state elections in 2002 and 2010.
-Currently residing in Las Vegas, Fensom is also the CEO of the Las Vegas Cannabis Chamber of Commerce; where she also is an ordained minister regularly performing marriages.